leoccjj/Seeson/README.md

 # Project Seeson
 ## About
-Project SEESON is a simple weather app developing in Android
+Project SEESON is a simple weather app developed in Android
 ## Born
 27/2/2015
 ## Note